dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     #
     ```

 - By default, the dataset is `UNCOMPRESSED` for any managed Parquet-based table in `Hive` engine in CDW unless specified.
-In this case, SNAPPY compression is enabled for `parquet_snappy` table as specified in the query above.
+In this case, SNAPPY compression is enabled for `parquet_snappy` table as specified in the testing procedure above.
 - Verify the compression method in the dataset file as shown below.

     ```bash